guttih/voffcon/README.md

 node app

 ```
-And the go to a modern web browser and visit the url [http://localhost:6100](http://localhost:6100)
+And the go to a modern web browser and visit the url [http://localhost:6100](http://localhost:6100) to see VoffCon running.
 ## Devices
 ### The Esp8266 Developement Module
 <img src="docs/images/esp8266.png" width="200" alt="The esp8266 module">